 Humor isn’t the only way to make a design pleasurable.
 Something as seemingly simple as providing solid, informative content can also do it.

-Great content is how electronics retailer, Crutchfield, has designed delight into their site.
+The electronics retailer, Crutchfield, uses great content to design delight into their site.
 Where many electronics retailers just republish the manufacturer specifications, Crutchfield has their enthusiastic support staff provide the product descriptions.
 The Crutchfield support team includes simply-made videos demonstrating what the staff person thinks of the product, detailed product research that explains the ins and out of the technology, and thoughtful comparison data, to see how different products line up.

-Because the content is written by the front-line support people, it’s written from the perspective of answering questions.
+Because Crutchfield’s front-line support people write the content, it’s written from the perspective of answering customers’ questions.
 Readers emerge feeling confident about their product choices.
 That confidence is delightful for many customers.

 We could describe Moosejaw’s personality as mildly snarky and anti-bureaucratic.
 In contrast, we could describe Crutchfield’s personality as confidence inspiring and empowering to make smart decisions.

 Both are different, yet both deliver pleasure to their customers.
 Pleasure is one way Dana describes how we graft delight into our designs.

 Few things have had a bigger effect on how we look at e-commerce user experience than Amazon’s 1-Click.
 In 1999, Amazon put a button on a product’s page that automatically shipped the product to a previously entered address and charged a previously entered credit card.
 This changed the world.

 For the frequent purchaser, 1-Click removed six screens of the checkout process from their shopping experience.
 No longer did they need to review the shopping cart, enter their authentication credentials, provide shipping information, provide billing information, provide payment information, and confirm their order.
 Press one button and the product is on its way.